YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README_TOC.md

 ##### Using binary association instead of n-ary association

+Level 1: Highlight solution

+Level 2: Text response:

+> Can you model this relationship more precisely?

+Level 3: Parametrized response:

+> Use a ${n}-ary association to represent this relationship.

+Level 4: Resource response with Reference:

+> Please review the [Association](https://mycourses2.mcgill.ca/) part of the Class Diagram lecture.

 ##### Using n-ary association instead of binary association

+Level 1: Highlight solution

+Level 2: Text response:

+> Can you model this relationship more precisely?

+Level 3: Text response:

+> Use a binary association to represent this relationship.

+Level 4: Resource response with Reference:

+> Please review the [Association](https://mycourses2.mcgill.ca/) part of the Class Diagram lecture.

 ##### Using intermediate class instead of n-ary association

+Level 1: Highlight solution

+Level 2: Text response:

+> Can you model this relationship in a different way?

+Level 3: Parametrized response:

+> Use a ${n}-ary association to represent this relationship.

+Level 4: Resource response with Reference:

+> Please review the [Association](https://mycourses2.mcgill.ca/) part of the Class Diagram lecture.

 #### Association name mistakes